yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_overview.rst

 This ensures the system is drawing minimum power when in idle state i.e no use-case is running.
 This is accomplished by turning off as many peripherals as that are not in use.

+.. ifconfig:: CONFIG_part_variant in ('AM62X')

+    The idle power management features on AM62X are:

+    #.
+Deep Sleep (Suspend-to-RAM)
+    #.
+MCU Only Mode